 The Indians appeared as though they would get a run back in the bottom of the fifth inning when second baseman Jason Kipnis lifted a fly ball to deep center field, but Reddick timed his jump corrected and brought the ball back over the wall for the first out of the inning.

-The Astros added an insurance run in the top of the ninth inning when Reddick singled home Gattis, who was hit by a Nick Goody pitch earlier in the frame.
-Gattis moved into scoring position when Aoki reached base on an infield single, which turned into a two-base hit when catcher Yan Gomes committed a throwing error.
+The Astros added an insurance run in the top of the ninth inning when Reddick singled home Gattis, who was hit by a Nick Goody pitch.
+Gattis moved into scoring position when Aoki reached base on an infield single, which turned into a two-base hit when Gomes committed a throwing error.

-Left fielder Michael Brantley smashed a solo home run to right field to start the bottom of the ninth inning, but the rally fell short when right fielder Brandon Guyer could not come through with a hit with two on and two out, as he grounded out to shortstop for the final out of the game.
+Left fielder Michael Brantley smashed a solo home run to right field to start the bottom of the ninth inning.

 Although the Indians got just six hits in the game, they left plenty of scoring opportunities on the field, starting in the bottom of the second inning.

 Third baseman Jose Ramirez smashed a one-out double to deep right field, and Kipnis followed by reaching first base safely because of a throwing error charged to Astros second baseman Jose Altuve.
-However, Guyer grounded into a 6-4-3 double play to end the inning.
+However, right fielder Brandon Guyer grounded into a 6-4-3 double play to end the inning.

-Then, in the bottom of the sixth inning, first baseman Carlos Santana drew a five-pitch walk from Keuchel, but on an 0-1 pitch, shortstop Francisco Lindor grounded into another inning-ending 6-4-3 double play.
+Then, in the bottom of the sixth inning, first baseman Carlos Santana drew a five-pitch walk from Keuchel, but on an 0-1 pitch, shortstop Francisco Lindor grounded into an inning-ending 6-4-3 double play.